soundpress/RulesOfNYC/docs/c16/index.rst

 (e) Filing the Answer with the Loft Board.
 Five copies, including the original answer and any accompanying documents, and proof of service of the answer on the applicant, may be submitted to the Loft Board at any time up to and including the date that the answer is due either by (1) hand delivery, (2) mail, or (3) facsimile transmission at the fax number designated for the Loft Board.
 Proof of service of the answer on the applicant constitutes an affidavit of service on the Loft Board's approved form, if served by hand delivery or first-class mail, and a facsimile receipt, if served by fax.
 Hand delivered answers and the accompanying documents will be considered filed on the day they are delivered to the Loft Board only if they are delivered during business hours.
 For purposes of this rule, "business hours" shall be defined as 9:00am to 4:00pm on Monday through Friday, except for federal, state or city holidays.

 (f) If the answer and any accompanying documentation is submitted to the Loft Board by facsimile transmission, service of the answer will be deemed filed on the date of facsimile transmission if the required documentation described in subparagraph (e) above is submitted to the Loft Board by (1) hand delivery, within 3 calendar days of the date of the facsimile transmission, or (2) mail, postmarked within 3 calendar days of the date of the facsimile transmission.
-Failure to submit the original answer signed by the affected party, any accompanying documents and proof of service within 3 calendar days to the Loft Board following facsimile transmission of such documents will constitute a default and the affected party will then be subject to the procedures outlined in 29 RCNY § 1-06(i) of these rules.
+Failure to submit the original answer signed by the affected party, any accompanying documents and proof of service within 3 calendar days to the Loft Board following facsimile transmission of such documents will constitute a default and the affected party will then be subject to the procedures outlined in 29 RCNY § 1-06(i).

 (g) All applications, answers and other proofs requested by the Loft Board's staff or the Loft Board shall be verified or affirmed.
 Failure to do so may result in rejection of the documents.
 Whenever the Loft Board rules require that a document be filed with the Loft Board, it is required that the document be received by the Loft Board.
 If the Loft Board's rules require that a document be filed with the Loft Board within a prescribed time period, that document must be received within the specified time period.
 If any deadline set by the Loft Board rule is not a business day, the deadline will be extended to the next business day.
 A business day is defined as 9:00am to 4:00pm on Monday through Friday except for federal, state or city holidays.